-Note: This shower niche category includes products that are designed to be tiled (or tile ready).
-This means that the total installation costs must also include labor cost for framing attachment and tile application.
+Note: This shower niche category includes products that are designed to be tiled (tile ready shower niche).
+This means that the total installation costs must also include labor cost for framing attachment and tile installation.
 A very rough labor estimate of this service would be $250 – $350 (depending on type of tile and size of niche).

-This is one of the most popular prefabricated / tile ready shower niche products available.
+This is one of the most popular prefabricated, or prefab shower niche products available because it can be customized by installing your own shower wall tile and/or feature tiles.
 There are a few sizes available so you can choose the one that best suites your needs.

 It is relatively easy to install but it requires some framing to be installed behind it’s mounting/ bonding flange so it can be fixed firmly on all sides and firmly bonded to the waterproofing membrane.

-Since this niche is made out of foam board, it’s pretty important to follow the manufacturers install instructions when attaching it to the shower wall to ensure proper support.
+Since this prefab shower niche is made out of foam board, it’s pretty important to follow the manufacturers install instructions when attaching it to the shower wall to ensure proper support.

 It should also be mentioned that the foam boards that these niches are made from can be damaged or perforated fairly easily so they require careful handling during installation and tiling.

-There are many other foam board style prefabricated shower niche options available from other manufacturers (most are slightly cheaper), but most people choose this niche because Schluter Systems one of the most trusted brands.
+There are many other foam board style prefab (premade) shower niche options available from other manufacturers (most are slightly cheaper), but most people choose this tile ready shower niche because Schluter Systems is one of the most trusted brands.